petrvanblokland/DesignDesignSpace/Site.md

 ## *Design Design Space*: what is it?
 *Design Design Space* is an online coaching environment to develop your design skills.
 Query your questions and improve your sketching.
 Acquire new techniques and research your presentations.
 In short, a space where you can design your design process.

+What kind of challenges do you experience in your daily work as a designer?

 Working closely together online with experienced designers and a group of collegue students, there is space to define your own study topics and challenges.
 In fact, such a selection and planning process is an integral part of the study itself.
 You tell us what you want, and together we’ll find a way to get there.

-Study path lengths vary from 1 day, 1 week, 1 month and 1 year, whatever fits best to your plans, your practical possibilities and your financial situation.

-## 1 day • 1 week • 1 month • 1 year
+### How much time do you need?
 The core idea behind designing the design process, is that it doesn’t make a difference for how long you do it.
-A project of 1 hour, basically goes through the same stages (resarch – design – presentation) as a project of 1 year.
+A project of 1 hour, basically goes through the same stages (research – design – presentation) as a project of 1 year.
 Where in practice 80% of the work is done in the last 20% (or less) of the available time.

+Of course, it matters how long you study. the stadia in the design process are fundamentally the same.
+Depending on the lenght of time, their will be more details to focus and to work on.

-That mismatch is fundamental to design.
-Too optimistic in the beginning – the next one always will be better – a design is never finished.
+This mismatch – how time is spent on what – is fundamental to design.
+Too optimistic in the beginning (“the next one always will be better”), a design is never finished.
 But in the mean time, the fact that most designs are supposed to meet external requirements, the final deadline defines the quality of the result, not the opinion of the designer.

+### 1 day • 1 week • 1 month • 1 season • 1 year

+Study path lengths vary from 1 day, 1 week, 1 month, 1 season and possibly 1 year, whatever fits best to your plans, your practical possibilities and your financial situation.

 ### Design methods
-Over the years a magnitude of design methods have been developed, but unformtunately they all share the common goal to meet the deadline with an optimum of available functions.
+In magnitude of design methods have been developed, but unformtunately they all share the common goal to meet the deadline with an optimum of available functions.
 You may recognize that in your current design practice.

 What most design methods don’t do is create space for designers to develop themselves.
 To allow unintended mistakes.
 Cuddle solutions that don’t seem to be porfitable right away.
 To spend time on acquiring skills without predefined purpose.